konveyor/move2kube-website/docs/tutorials/migration-workflow/transform.md

 1. Run `move2kube transform` in the same directory as the plan file.
 This will detect the plan file and use it to find the source directory.

 1. Answer all the questions as appropriate.
 For most questions we can go with the default answers.
-Some questions to watch out for are the ones about the container registry and namespace that you want to use.
-There's also a question that lets you change the ingress hostname and ingress TLS secret.
-There's also an extra spurious service that was detected called `config-utils`, we can turn that off when we are asked to select the services we are interested in.
-We can also select `local` for the Maven profiles to use for each service.
+Some questions to watch out for are:
+    - An extra spurious service called `config-utils` was detected by one of the transformers.
+We can deselect it when we are asked to select the services we are interested in.
+Again, we could have done this by editing the plan file.
+    - Move2Kube has detected the Maven profiles for each of the Java services.
+If you are deploying to MiniKube then select the `local` profile.
+Similar questions for the SpringBoot profiles.
+    - The container registry and namespace that you want to use.
+A container registry is where all the images are stored (Example: Quay, Docker Hub, etc.)
+    - The ingress hostname and ingress TLS secret.
+If you are deploying to MiniKube then give `localhost` as the ingress host and leave the TLS secret blank.

     ```console
     $ move2kube transform